727800350/note/latex/computer/vim.md

 Using `+/pattern` is helpful if you have to leave an editing session before you're finished.
 You can mark your place by inerting a pattern such as `ZZZ` or `HERE`.
 Then when you return to the file,all you have to remember is `/ZZZ or /HERE`
 - `vim -b file` edit binary file or we can use `:set binary`

+**gain root permission without leaving vim**
+Often when I edit some files which require root permission (e.g. the files under /etc) I forget run vim with sudo.
+To force a save use the following command
+`:w !sudo tee %`
+It will prompt you for your password

 ## Buffer
 **recovering from buffer**
 `$ex -r` or `$vi -r`